Do scratch removal products work?

 The real risk: doing more harm than good

-When a bottle can help
+When a bottle can earn its keep

-• Wash and decontaminate the panel first -- grit under the cloth is what put the marks there to begin with.
+• Wash and decontaminate the panel first; grit under the cloth is what put the marks there to begin with.

 • Work a small area at a time with light, even pressure.

-• Re-seal the panel afterwards with wax or sealant; you've just removed protection along with the mark.
+• Re-seal the panel afterwards with wax or sealant: you've just removed protection along with the mark.

 Deeper scratches: what actually fixes them

-• Machine correction to soften the edges and reduce how much the scratch catches the light -- it won't disappear, but it can become far less noticeable.
+• Machine correction to soften the edges and reduce how much the scratch catches the light: it won't disappear, but it can become far less noticeable.

 • SMART repair or a full panel refinish for anything long, obvious, or down to primer.